E1337Kat/bobby-b-bot/README.md

 # Trigger Happy Bot

-**TODO: Agree on good bot name now that BobbyB has been abstracted**

 This is a bot, based off of the popular Bobby B bot, with extended functionality which allows quick creation of new bot behaviors, and various types of triggers.